shantanu-ingle/shantanu-ingle/README.md

-# 👋 Hi there, I'm Shantanu Ingle!
+# 👋Hi there, I'm Shantanu Ingle!

 Consistent and driven Computer Science and Engineering student with a solid foundation in Data Structures and Algorithms and hands-on experience in Full Stack Development using the MERN stack and React.
 Passionate about Machine Learning and always eager to apply concepts to real-world problems.
 Known for delivering reliable, high-quality work both in teams and independently.
 Calm under pressure, highly punctual, and focused on continuous improvement.
 Strong belief in discipline and consistency as the foundation for long-term success in tech.